pwrdrvr/microapps-core/packages/microapps-cdk/API.md

 - *Implements:* [`@pwrdrvr/microapps-cdk.IMicroAppsS3`](#@pwrdrvr/microapps-cdk.IMicroAppsS3)

-Create a new MicroApps S3 Bucket.
+Create the durable MicroApps S3 Buckets.

+These should be created in a stack that will not be deleted if there are breaking changes to MicroApps in the future.

 #### Initializer <a name="@pwrdrvr/microapps-cdk.MicroAppsS3.Initializer"></a>